XraySpectroscopy/XAS-Data-Interchange/specification/dictionary.md

 1. The name representing the datum
 1. The meaning of the datum
 1. Thw units of the datum
-1. The format of representing its value
+1. The format for representing its value

 Words used to signify the requirements in the specification **shall** follow the practice of